 Suppose you want to find out where someone or something is located, and you know who has this information, but he or she (or it could be a group of people) is unwilling to share it.
 How do you get this information?

-- El-Hazard: This is how Jinnai uncovers the location of the Forbidden Isle, which was known to only the three priestesses of Mt.
+- El-Hazard: The Magnificent World: This is how Jinnai uncovers the location of the Forbidden Isle, which was known to only the three priestesses of Mt.
 Moldune.
 Solution: get them to show him where it was.

 - This is exactly how the Blue Guardians found the Resistance's hideout in Rave Master.

-- In You Only Live Twice, the villains give James Bond the proof he needs that their secret base is nearby by attacking him.
+- In You Only Live Twice, the villains give Bond proof that their secret base is nearby when they try to assassinate him.

 - Likewise, had the mooks in Dr. No not confirmed they were on Crab Key by firing at Bond from a search boat and later unleashing the "Dragon," they might have been able to go through with their plans.

 - Also happens in GoldenEye.
 Bond's search for Janus' lair gets nowhere, and just as he's preparing to leave the area, the villain fires a surface-to-air missile at his plane, revealing the base's location.